Alf825/holbertonschool-shell/init_files_variables_and_expansions/README.md

-converts number from base 2 to base 10 prints all possible combinations of two letters prints a number with two decimal numbers
+converts number from base 2 to base 10 prints all possible combinations of two letters prints a number with two decimal numbers script converts a number from base 10 to base 16